Semiparametric Spatial Point Processes: Simulation and Real Data Analysis

 Table \ref{tab:simulation_LGCP} summarizes the results.
 Similar to Table \ref{tab:simulation_Poisson}, our method is nearly unbiased and the standard errors are approximately halved when the observation window is increased from $W_1$ to $W_2$.
-The coverage probabilities of the confidence intervals based on the true PCF are close to the nominal levels.
-However, the confidence intervals based on the estimated PCF can undercover when the observation window is small.
-However, the coverage improves as the observation window expands due to improvement in the estimated PCF.
-Overall and similar to Section \ref{subsection:simulation}, the simulation study reaffirms that statistical inference based on Theorem \ref{thm:normality} and Theorem \ref{thm:variance_estimation} are valid, especially for large observational windows.
+The coverage probabilities of the confidence intervals based on the true pair correlation function are close to the nominal levels.
+However, the confidence intervals based on the estimated pair correlation function can undercover when the observation window is small.
+The coverage does improve as the observation window expands due to improvement in the estimated pair correlation function.
+Overall and similar to Section \ref{subsection:simulation}, the simulation study reaffirms that in finite sample, statistical inference based on the asypmtotic results in Section \ref{section:theory} is reasonable, especially for large observational windows.